-Having a baby, adjusting to life as a new parent and parenting young children can be incredibly exciting and rewarding - but at times it can also be a very challenging experience.
+Adjusting to life as a new parent can be incredibly exciting and rewarding.
+But, at times, it can be very challenging too.

 Be kind to yourself.
 Keep reminding yourself that you are doing your best, even if you wish you might have handled something differently that day.